-Service leads will wish to make decisions about reorganisation of their services, including the need to centralise due to staffing and other service pressures, on the best available evidence.
+Service leads will wish to make decisions about reorganisation of their services, including the need to redeploy staff, and to address other service pressures based on the best available evidence.

-There is very little evidence available to support changes in configuration of services, and particularly changes to a more centralised services, during the COVID-19 pandemic.
+There is very little evidence available to support changes in configuration of services, and specifically changes to centralise services during the COVID-19 pandemic.
 Emerging evidence from European settings supports continuing to strengthen community services in order to enable social distancing and minimise spread in healthcare settings.
 The importance of deployment of outreach services, community clinics, and home care rather than the centralisation of services has been identified.
 It may be of benefit for midwifery services to keep community midwifery staffing as separate as possible from hospital midwifery staffing to reduce the risk of transmission between staff.
-The International Confederation of Midwives (ICM) has based their current recommendations for maternity care during COVID-19 on supporting community birth for healthy women and newborn babies in view of reducing spread of infection.
-NHS England clinical guidance on temporary reorganisation of intrapartum care during the pandemic states that freestanding midwifery units and homebirths help to keep women out of hospital and reduce the pressure on hospital services.
+The ICM has based their recommendations for maternity care during COVID-19 on supporting community birth for healthy women and newborn babies to reduce spread of infection.
+MHS England clinical guidance on temporary reorganisation of intrapartum care during the pandemic states that freestanding midwifery units (FMUs) and homebirths help to keep women out of hospital and reduce the pressure on hospital services.

-However, it is recognised that safety in birth remote from hospital settings requires the availability of skilled experienced midwifery staffing and paramedic ambulance transfer facilities.
-Where these are not available, it may be necessary to modify available services, seeking at all times to maximise the provision of a safe and positive birth experience to all women.
+However, it is recognised that safety in birth remote from hospital settings requires the availability of skilled midwifery staffing and paramedic ambulance transfer facilities.
+Where these are not available it may be necessary to modify services, seeking at all times to maximise the provision of a safe and positive birth experience of their choosing to all women.

-The phased approach described below identifies the need to have a flexible approach to service provision - stepping up into a more centralised service as the impact of the pandemic on staffing and ambulance services reaches its peak, while seeking to maintain or step back down the provision of midwifery led and community based care settings when staffing and ambulance provision allows.
-Decisions about offering birth place options for women in a particular area are best made in a way that demonstrates recognition that any reduction in birthplace options is temporary and will be continually reassessed throughout the timeline of the pandemic.
+The phased approach described below identifies the need for flexibility in service provision - stepping up into a more centralised service as the impact of the pandemic on staffing and ambulance services reaches its peak, while seeking to maintain or return to the full provision of midwifery-led and community-based care settings when staffing and ambulance provision allows.
+Decisions about offering birthplace options for women in a specific area are best made in a way that demonstrates recognition that any reduction in birthplace options is temporary and will be continually reassessed.

-The decision to suspend homebirth services in some parts of the UK during the pandemic has created significant levels of concern and anxiety for some women planning to give birth at home and has led to some challenge.
+The decision to suspend homebirth services in some parts of the UK during the pandemic has created significant levels of concern and anxiety for some women planning to give birth at home, and has led to some challenge.
+In some areas, it has proved difficult to fully restore homebirth services after the initial temporary pause period, even though staffing and ambulance services have returned to more normal levels.
+This potential difficulty should be taken into account when making decisions about the necessity to pause any services.